-I would like to thank my Board members, management team and staff for their dedication and contributions to Azeus.
-Also, I would like to extend my appreciation to our valued shareholders, customers, bankers and business associates for the support that you have given us through the years.
+I would like to thank my Board members for their wise counsel that has helped Azeus in our growth path.
+A word of appreciation also goes to our management team and staff for their unwavering dedication and contributions to Azeus.
+I will also like to take this opportunity to thank our valued shareholders, customers, bankers and business associates for the support that you have given us through the years.